huaminghuangtw/Evergreen-Notes/Permanent-Notes/if-it-isnt-fuck-yes-then-its-clear-no-thank-you.md

 * The goal is to achieve more by doing less, and the only way to get more things done is to have fewer things to do.
 Remember: [The more things you do, the less well you do each of them.](https://www.workingtheorys.com/p/3-hours) The less you have to do, the more time you get to chase randomness and enjoy the things you really want to do.
 * Less is often more—but getting to “less” is the hard part.
+* [Being overwhelmed](Burnout.md) is just as unproductive as doing nothing—and far more unpleasant.
+[Productivity](Productivity.md) comes from being selective: do less, but focus on what truly matters.
+[Prioritize](Prioritization.md) the vital few and ignore the rest.

 ---